marvosyntactical/joeynmt/NOTES.md

 * validate every 100 examples
 * TOK/SEC increases per epoch from 200 to 6600
 * testing should work (beam search), test again with saved checkpt

+TODO for actual gpu training:
+* import and use tensorboard writer again

 ---